Inclusive Tourism & Enlightened Travel at Victoria Falls

 The world is stirring to life, and Victoria Falls is calling you from the heart of Africa’s Eden.
 Let us show you a few reasons why Vic Falls should be at the top of your travel radar.

 Explore A World of Natural Wonders

 There are few places you will find such an eclectic mix of culture, adventure, and conservation in one place.
 However, Victoria Falls delivers this all in abundance.
 So, take your body and mind to extraordinary places of excitement and awe.
-Here are a few of the activities you won’t find anywhere else in the world:
+Here are a few of the inclusive tourism activities you won’t find anywhere else in the world:

 Victoria Falls is one of only a smattering of places where you can see a Lunar Rainbow or Moon Bow.
 A nighttime trip around the rainforest adds another dimension of mystery if you visit during peak water flows while the full moon is on display.